bnclabs/gostore/docs/llrbstats.rst

     to the writer version of the tree.

 `n_ranges`
-    number of range operations performed on this snapshot, note that this value is counted only when there are no concurrent mutation happening to the writer version of the tree.
+    number of range and iterate operations performed on this snapshot, note that this value is counted only when there are no concurrent mutation happening to the writer version of the tree.

 `n_cclookups`
     number of lookup operations performed on this snapshot, note that